helensz98/Interactive-Lab-Hub/Lab 3/README.md

 The Magical Book: You've found me, dear traveller!
 Could you please help me shake off the dust?
 I have been lying here for so long that it's coated over me.
 Insturction: Please say [Yes/No].

-If yes:

-  <nbsp> You are so kind!
+If yes: You are so kind!
 Please shake me now:

       if shake hard enough: